galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 As of January 8, 2018 these topics have been nominated:

+## 13. Community built analyses that run everywhere with bcbio

+**[bcbio](http://bcb.io/)** is community built analyses for germline and somatic variant calling, RNA-seq, single cell, smallRNA and ChIP-seq.
+This workshop will focus on using bcbio to run analysis pipelines in heterogenous environments -- local machines, HPC, cloud providers and commercial services (and also hopefully Galaxy).
+Attendees will learn how to practically run their analyses on their platform of choice, while discussing how the community can contribute to building, sharing and maintaining workflows across multiple platforms.
+Recent presentations of bcbio show [some of the topics we plan to cover](http://bcbio-nextgen.readthedocs.io/en/latest/contents/presentations.html#presentations).

 ## 12. Galaxy For Proteogenomics !

 Large-scale ‘omics’ data generation is driven by high throughput genome and transcriptome sequencing, and proteome characterization using mass spectrometry.
 As a result, many researchers are turning to generating integrative analysis of these ‘multi-omics’ datasets given the great potential to provide novel biological insights.
 These multi-omics applications are particularly challenging for data analysis, as they require the use of multiple, domain-specific software programs on scalable infrastructure capable of handling the computing and storage needs of this large-scale data.